-Whether your allegiances were towards the Playstation, Xbox, PC or other machine, there was always a defined split between those who found most fun in an arcade racer and those who drifted towards a full-on simulation.
+Whether your allegiances were towards the Playstation, Xbox, PC or another machine, there was always a defined split between those who found the most fun in an arcade racer and those who drifted towards a full-on simulation.

 A definitive list will always be impossible to compile as a result of so many great racing games to choose from, but here is our own personal best driving games ever.
 Feel free to let us know your own thoughts.

 Starting with an arcade classic, the fourth Ridge Racer instalment took the racing series to new heights in regards to both graphics and gameplay.
 Utilising the then latest in Playstation polygon technology, Namco made RR Type 4 look simply beautiful for its time, even visually eclipsing the much revered Gran Turismo.

 While many will prefer the original N64 version, the innovative manner in which the Wii version is played constantly brought people together to have mass multi-player sessions.
 Mario Kart Wii was both a thoroughly exciting and massively frustrating game to play, but it always had you coming back for more.

 The Colin McRae series was hugely popular and quickly became one of the best rally franchises of its time.
 Its Dirt successor found further popularity with a younger audience and is arguably the more technically accomplished game, but the third Colin McRae title was the pinnacle of the more iconic franchise.